 George C. Marshall Foundation, Research library at Virginia Military Institute in Lexington, United States

-The George C. Marshall Foundation is a research library dedicated to American military and diplomatic history.
-The archive holds over 23,000 manuscripts and approximately 2 million documents alongside collections of posters, maps, and photographs.
+The George C. Marshall Foundation is a research library in Lexington, Virginia, focused on American military and diplomatic history.
+It holds a large collection of manuscripts, documents, maps, and photographs that researchers can consult on site.

-The foundation was established in 1953 to preserve the papers of General Marshall, who served as Army Chief of Staff and later as Secretary of State.
-It collects documents spanning from around 1900 until Marshall's death in 1959.
+The foundation was established in 1953 to safeguard the personal papers of General Marshall, who served as Army Chief of Staff and later as Secretary of State.
+Over the years, the holdings grew well beyond his own papers to include materials from many other figures of the same era.

 The community of curious travelers